MV Brigitte Bardot: MV Brigitte Bardot

-Stern view of the MV Brigitte Bardot from 's helideck.
+Stern view of MV Brigitte Bardot from 's helideck.
 An inflatable boat and personal water craft are visible secured on the aft deck.

 In May 2011 the SSCS was served with a notice from Toho Company Ltd., the copyright holder and owner of the Gojira/Godzilla franchise, regarding the unauthorized use of the trademark.
-The Society promptly changed the vessel's name to the MV Brigitte Bardot in honor of the French fashion model, actress and singer whom Paul Watson, the founder of Sea Shepherd, took on an anti-sealing trip in 1977.
+The Society promptly changed the vessel's name to MV Brigitte Bardot in honor of the French fashion model, actress and singer whom Paul Watson, the founder of Sea Shepherd, had known since he took her on an anti-sealing trip in 1977.
+Bardot remotely participated in the launching with Watson describing the ceremony to her in real time.
+She said she was “delighted...and you and your crew warm my heart with your courage and dedication.”
 In addition to a new name, the vessel also received a new paint scheme; the overall black scheme was replaced by a grey coloration similar to that of a naval vessel.